*Two-year deal for full episodes of Discovery shows

 video sites such as Google Inc's (GOOG.O) YouTube

-to Netflix subscribers in the United States.
+United States, according to the sources.
 Discovery has an

 option for a third year.